Pathway Tools Software

 - Identify choke points (potential drug targets) in metabolic networks

-Pathway Tools Components
+Pathway Tools has Four Components

 - PathoLogic: Creates a new Pathway/Genome Database (PGDB) containing the predicted metabolic pathways